-Quality Flag Description Α Actual Metering Data.
+Quality Flag Description А Actual Metering Data.
 S For any substituted metering data that is considered temporary and may be replaced by Actual Metering Data.
-Substitutions apply to historical date/time periods at the time of Substitution. Е For any estimated metering data that is considered temporary and may be replaced by Actual Metering Data or substituted metering data .
+Substitutions apply to historical date/time periods at the time of Substitution.
+E For any estimated metering data that is considered temporary and may be replaced by Actual Metering Data or substituted metering data .
 Estimations apply to a period that has an end date/time in the future.
-F For Substitutions that are of a permanent or final nature and, subject to section 2.5(b) & 2.5(h), the final Substituted metering data would not be replaced by Actual Metering Data at any time.
+F For Substitutions that are of a permanent or final nature and, subject to section 2.5(b) & 2.5 (he), the final Substituted metering data would not be replaced by Actual Metering Data at any time. Ν This quality flag is only utilised within the interval metering data file for instances where no metering data exists in the metering data services database for the periods concerned.